suyash-sneo/rendezgo/playground/README.md

 # Playground

-An interactive chaos lab that runs real rendezgo controllers against Redis.
-It defaults to an in-process Redis simulator but can target a real Redis easily.
+Interactive chaos lab for rendezgo controllers with a Bubble Tea TUI.
+Runs in simulated mode (in-process Redis) by default or against a real Redis.

-## Run (simulated Redis)
+## Run (simulated)

 From repo root: